mohhamad-esmaili/mindwrite/README.md

 # MindWrite

-This project is clone of Google KeepNote, with Redux
+This project is clone of Google KeepNote, with Bloc

 -[] text to speech
 -[] draw